About

 I contribute to The Australia Institute as a Senior Research Associate, alongside working with various Europe-based NGOs, contributing to and sharing their analytical work on climate and energy.

 I am a committee member for Comms Declare, a brilliant organisation that is fighting hard to ensure PR and marketing aren’t used to worsen the climate crisis or expand fossil fuels.
+I’m also on the advisory group for ‘Green Teaming AI‘, a project run out of Mistra Environmental Communication that aims to interrogate the way environment manifests in generative AI development.

 I worked for six years at a wind farm company in Australia (first in operations and data analysis, and then in communications and advocacy), then at a government renewable energy agency.
 After that I worked as a freelance writer, and then for a year at Australia’s government science agency in communications, focusing on data science.